In short, Invest Ottawa is a non-profit organization that facilitates economic growth and job creation in the city of Ottawa.

 We get this question a lot.
 As a non-profit, Invest Ottawa does not provide any funding to businesses.
 We can, however, help you access government grants, secure loans and connect you to angel investors and venture capitalists.

 As Ottawa’s lead economic development agency, Invest Ottawa is a proud supporter of the entrepreneurship community in the National Capital Region.
 As much as we would love to sponsor all the great events in Ottawa, as a publicly funded entity, our funds are tied to program delivery and services.
-We are able to provide in-kind promotional support for a limited number of community calendar that directly align with our strategic plan and supported objectives and provide a specific value proposition to the firms and entrepreneurs that we serve.
+We are able to provide in-kind promotional support for a limited number of community events that directly align with our strategic plan and supported objectives and provide a specific value proposition to the firms and entrepreneurs that we serve.

 Invest Ottawa Services